h3tz/ch3fbot_V2/README.md

 ## Tech
-The V1 bots are based mineflayer and snippets from  [chefbot_1] Statistics are collected from a [InfluxDB] cloud storage and visualized for the public with [Grafana].
+The V2 bots are based on mineflayer and snippets from  [chefbot_1] Statistics are collected from a [InfluxDB] cloud storage and visualized for the public with [Grafana].

 ## Bans